How to Build a Prediction Market Platform Like Polymarket

 Polymarket

 Polymarket runs on Polygon and uses a Central Limit Order Book (CLOB) model powered by its proprietary smart contract system.
 USDC is the sole settlement currency, and market resolution relies on UMA’s Optimistic Oracle.
 Polymarket geo-blocks US users following a 2022 CFTC settlement.
 Its open, permissionless design drives extraordinary volume — but creates ongoing regulatory complexity for operators in restricted jurisdictions.
-Most Polymarket clone development projects use this architecture as their primary reference point.
+Most crypto prediction market platform development projects use this architecture as their primary reference point.

 Manifold Markets

 Manifold takes a radically different approach.
-It uses play money (“mana”) rather than real cryptocurrency, which eliminates regulatory risk almost entirely and dramatically lowers the barrier to market creation.
-Anyone can create a market in seconds.
+It uses play money rather than real cryptocurrency, which eliminates regulatory risk almost entirely and dramatically lowers the barrier to market creation.
 However, play money limits information aggregation quality, since traders face no real financial consequences for poor predictions.
 Manifold suits community forecasting and entertainment use cases rather than serious capital allocation.

 Kalshi

 Kalshi is the only fully CFTC-regulated prediction market platform available to US retail users.
 It operates as a centralised exchange under a Designated Contract Market licence, which took years and significant legal investment to obtain.
-Kalshi covers political, economic, and weather events.
 Its centralised architecture enables full regulatory compliance but sacrifices the permissionless transparency that defines decentralised platforms.

 Zeitgeist

 Zeitgeist is a Polkadot parachain built specifically for prediction markets.
 It uses a custom scoring rule — the Rikiddo Scoring Rule — and its native ZTG token for liquidity and governance.
-Zeitgeist targets developers comfortable building outside the EVM ecosystem, and its parachain architecture enables unique cross-chain liquidity features unavailable on EVM-based platforms.
+Zeitgeist targets developers comfortable building outside the EVM ecosystem.
 However, the smaller developer ecosystem creates additional tooling and hiring challenges for most teams.

 Therefore, your architectural choices should reflect your target user base, regulatory strategy, and available technical expertise.
-Most teams pursuing crypto prediction market platform development today choose Polygon or Base for EVM compatibility, lower gas costs, and Polymarket’s validated product-market fit as a reference architecture.
+Most teams today choose Polygon or Base for EVM compatibility, lower gas costs, and Polymarket’s validated product-market fit as a reference architecture.

 Core Technical Architecture for Prediction Market Platform Development